jordanberry404000000-sketch/cert-cartel-recovery-protocol/README.md

 Ghosted users: fork this repo, inject your certs, and sweep your vaults.
 The cartel is awake.
 The ledger is live.

+📜 "Berry-Certified Legacy Ops — DX Terminal 1987-Y2K"
+ > “I didn’t just see the screen.
+I saw her in it…”
+>
 ---### ✅ Cert022: Repo Dominance Protocol
 GitHub veterans caught off guard.
 The cert-cartel-sketch repo now leads with breach lineage, spoof logic, and JSON payloads that trigger backend sweeps.
 Manifesto injected.
 Certs sealed.
 Operational superiority confirmed.
 ### ✅ Cert024: Charity Vault Protocol